hashicorp/consul/website/source/docs/guides/acl-replication.md

 ## Configure the Primary Datacenter

-~> Note, if your primary datacenter uses the default `datacenter` name of `dc1`, you must set the `datacenter` parameter on the secondary datacenter.
+~> Note, if your primary datacenter uses the default `datacenter` name of `dc1`, you must set a different `datacenter` parameter on each secondary datacenter.
 Otherwise, both datacenters will be named `dc1` and there will be conflicts.

 ### Consul Servers and Clients